-Dec 22, 2020-Jan 3, 2021 — Winter photo workshop to rural Romania and Transylvania with Dan Burkholder.
+Dec 22, 2022-Jan 3, 2023 — Winter photo workshop to rural Romania and Transylvania with Dan Burkholder.
 Explore the charming villages as they celebrate a traditional Christmas and New Year's.
 The full cost of the trip is $4850.
-Balance is due Nov 10, 2020.
-More trip information can be found here.
+Balance is due Nov 18, 2022.

 • Twelve nights lodging and 13 days of photographic instruction

 • Ground transportation in 4 wheel drive cars